-according to \autoref{lem:bypass to POB} (here $W_{0,n}$ is $W_n$ for $Y_0$).
-In this way we obtain a POBD of $M \setminus N (\Sk(Y_1))$ viewed as a contact manifold with sutured concave boundary.
-(A slight technical point is that while partial open books naturally have sutured concave boundary, the bypass attachment is attached to a sutured convex boundary.
-The transition between sutured convex and concave boundaries can be done as explained in \cite[Section 4]{CGHH11}.)
+according to \cref{lem:bypass to POB} (here $W_{0,n}$ is $W_n$ for $Y_0$).
+In this way we obtain a $1$-Weinstein POBD of $M \setminus N (\Sk(Y_1))$, viewed as a contact manifold with sutured concave boundary.
 It remains to fill in $N (\Sk(Y_1))$ in the obvious manner to get a compatible $1$-Weinstein OBD.
 (Alternatively, we can attach all the contact $n$-handles of the bypass attachments to $N(\Sk(Y_0))$, which gives a generalized contact handlebody, and all the contact $(n+1)$-handles of the bypass attachments to $N(\Sk(Y_1))$, which also gives a generalized contact handlebody.
 Hence we can view the OBD as consisting of two halves and each half is a generalized contact handlebody foliated by $1$-Weinstein domains.) \end{proof}

-\begin{remark} We can also complete the proof of \autoref{cor:OBD existence} as in the $3$-dimensional case: The contact Morse function $f$ on $\Sigma \times [0,1]$ given by a sequence of bypass attachments only has critical points of indices $n$ and $n+1$.
-We can then shuffle the critical values of $f$ so that it is self-indexing.
-Then the compatible OBD of $(M,\xi)$ is obtained by gluing the two contact handlebodies $\{ f \leq n+\tfrac{1}{2} \}$ and $\{ f \geq n+\tfrac{1}{2} \}$ together along their common boundary. \end{remark}

 Next we turn to the relative case, i.e., to contact manifolds with boundary.
-We note that \autoref{cor:POBD existence} is somewhat loosely stated since the boundary condition is vague.
-In the following we state a more precise, and stronger, version of \autoref{cor:POBD existence} by taking into account the characteristic foliation on the boundary.
-It is this version of the existence of POBD which we use in the induction (cf.\ \autoref{subsec:hd plug}).
+The following theorem is a more precise version of \cref{cor:POBD existence} (there, the boundary condition was vaguely stated).

-\begin{theorem} If $(M,\xi)$ is a compact contact manifold with sutured concave boundary in the sense of \autoref{defn:sutured hypersurface}, then there exists a compatible $1$-Weinstein POBD where each of $R_+(\bdry M)$ and $R_-(\bdry M)$ extends to a page. \end{theorem}
+\begin{theorem} If $(M,\xi)$ is a compact contact manifold with sutured concave boundary and $R_\pm(\bdry M)$ are Weinstein, there exists a compatible $1$-Weinstein POBD where each of $R_+(\bdry M)$ and $R_-(\bdry M)$ extends to a page. \end{theorem}